VolvoGroup/dymoval/docs/source/index.rst

 *Dymoval* is a Python package for  *validating models* and *analyzing datasets*.

-*Dymoval* validates model against some user-provided dataset regardless of their format (*DNN, transfer function, ODE,* etc.) and the tool  used for developing them (*Simulink, Modelica,* etc.).
+*Dymoval* validates models against some user-provided dataset regardless of the models format (*DNN, transfer function, ODE,* etc.) and the tool used for developing them (*Simulink, Modelica,* etc.).
 If your development process is done in a CI/CD environment, *dymoval*'s functions can be easily included in a development pipeline to test your changes.
 It can be also used to unit-test your models.